JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/Microcontroller.md

 ## CONSTRAINTS ON THE SUBSYSTEM
 The constraints given below are generalized to allow for comparison of any potential contender for the microcontroller.
 Constraints on the subsystem are as follows:
 1. The chosen microcontroller should cost no more than $60 as the end-user only has a budget of $300.
-This board value cap is gathered from estimating the costs of other subsystems and viewing prices of available options that satisfy preceeding constraints such as Raspberry Pis, Arduinos, Intel, ESP, etc.  Up to 20% of the budget was then allocated due to the importance of this subsystem.
+This board value cap is gathered from estimating the costs of other subsystems and viewing prices of available options that satisfy proceeding constraints such as Raspberry Pis, Arduinos, Intel, ESP, etc.  Up to 20% of the budget was then allocated due to the importance of this subsystem.
 2. The microcontroller must be able to send instructions and transfer data to other components such as the Communication subsystem.
 To do this, Serial Peripheral Interface (SPI) or Universal Asynchronous Receiver/Transmitter (UART) as standards in hardware communication for liaising will need to be achievable.
 3. USB Flash Drive external storage support is required as per the shall statements.
 The USB standard is used for convenience for the user as it is small, easily portable, commonly used for data storage, and readily available.
 4. The board must have at least 15 digital input pins and 16 analog input pins.
 The board must have enough Input/Output (I/O) pins to operate any combination of 3 sensors whether they be digital or analog.
 Different sensors interface with a potentially different number of pins; preliminary research shows most air quality sensors take 5 of fewer pins to operate, so 5 pins per sensor times 3 sensors gives 15 pins.
-Two analog pins will be used to measure voltage and current from the power subsystem to monitor battery capacity.
+2 analog pins will be used to measure voltage and current from the power subsystem to monitor battery capacity.
 5. There must be sufficient memory for the code.
 Comparing similar operating code (Wireless Sensor Collection and Small-time Process Operating) with libraries and compilation show a range of 15 KB (10%) (Kilobytes) above or below 150 KB in flash memory.
 To account for the worst case, 165 KB is the required memory.
 6. Some form of battery monitoring capabilities need to be included or applicable as per shall statements.
 7. This project aims for replicability, so a board that remains relevant and available is a key part.
 The manufacturer needs to be a reputable and safe choice.
 A stable and reputable manufacturer is assumed to remain in business for years to come and continue producing the chosen board.
 Public and customer reviews will be used to gauge manufacturer reputability while board production history will be used to gauge product longevity.